pzemtsov/pzemtsov.github.io/_posts/2015-04-24-game-of-life-hash-tables-and-hash-codes.md

   </p>
   </div>

-These numbers correspond to average chain size of 1.064 and 1.259 respectively.
+These numbers correspond to the average chain sizes of 1.064 and 1.259 respectively.

 How close are our measured values to these expected ones?
 In statistics, this "distance" is measured in "sigmas", a sigma (<i>&sigma;</i>) being the standard deviation of a random variable.
 To calculate it, we need to know the distribution of